vibhoragarwal/techvibhor/_posts/github_actions.md

  - in the next job for 'deploy-staging', make it depends on the check-out job
  - 'uses' the 'reusable' or **called workflow** that we would build later, to actually use steps from
  - the main input we send here is 'environment'.
 The name here can be 'staging' or 'production' and refers to the names that we created on GitHub-> settings-> environments
- - send inputs to reusable workflow - commit hash (for the reusable workflow to check out and work on this commit only), deployment stage
+ - send inputs to reusable workflow - commit hash (for the reusable workflow to check out and work on this commit only !), deployment stage
- - no need to explicitly define secrets.
+ - no need to explicitly send secrets.
 Use 'inherit' to allow reusable workflows to use them based on GitHub environment
  - prepare 'deploy-production' job now using workflow again

 Note the differences in the staging verses production deployment

  - deployment_stage is different, and this would be used to set up an environment variable for web app for it to use within code
  - note the depends on; production deployment depends on staging deployment as well as step that sets commit hash.
-Of course, production should depend on success of staging deployment but also the 'get-commit-hash' step as this step has the output that contains the commit hash to use for the called workflow to chec kout code from !
+Of course, production should depend on success of staging deployment but also the 'get-commit-hash' step as this step has the output that contains the commit hash to use for the called workflow to check out code from !
    This ensures both staging and production deployment use same version of code to deploy, even if when running a long workflow, new commits may happen to same branch.
- - secrets are different, environment specific secrets will be used in called workflow if it points to the right environment
+ - secrets are different, **environment specific secrets** will be used in called workflow if it points to the right environment
- - and hence the environment is different, name as the GitHub environment
+ - and hence the environment input is different, name as the GitHub environment that we prepared earlier

 You CANNOT use the 'environment' in the calling workflow with 'uses'.
 Only called workflow can refer to an environment !